 Something like “Using < various anchor texts> is beneficial>” put more emphasis on the content you’re writing, rather than on the link to your page.

-Using anchor texts like “You can read more on <link here>” still put your link out there.
-But they don’t attract attention and oftentimes readers won’t click on the link.
+Using anchor text like “You can read more on <link here>” still puts your link out there.
+However, they don’t attract attention and oftentimes readers won’t click on the link.

 - Naked Text Links

 “Read more about the topic at <Your webpage>”— this kind of text looks somewhat unprofessional.
 It feels like you couldn’t find a suitable context for your link, and you just tossed it out there.

 “How do you make a good <outreach media strategy>?”—these are long-tail keywords, similar to natural speech.
 You can use this kind of anchor text for variety.

 “Using <> various anchor texts is beneficial ”— the link is still there, but only search engines can see it.
 Most of the time this is considered spam though, so you should try to avoid it.

 This is when, instead of using actual text, you use an image.
 While they still count, you should avoid these—it’s unlikely that the reader will actually click on the images.